katholiek-onderwijs-vlaanderen/sri4node/README.md

 By default references to other resources (GUIDs in the database) are expanded to form a relative URL.
 As they are mapped with `{ references: '/type' }`.
 3. Add a `$$meta` section to the response document.
+4. Execute any `afterread` functions to allow you to manipulate the result JSON.

 When creating or updating a *regular* resource, a database row is updated/inserted by doing this :